pshomov/pshomov.github.io/_posts/worrie-free-mvvm-with-xamarin-forms.md

 <script src="https://gist.github.com/pshomov/eb3f85471e632bbcb9f6.js"></script>

-Now Fody.PropertyChanged is great, it helps us get rid of those super-boring, error-prone property setters but unfortunately does nothing about upadting the Login command state.
-In fact this version of the model does not work correctly since the Login commands never gets enabled.
-So to fix this problem we have to make the Login command state be more MVVM-y.
+Now Fody.PropertyChanged is great, it helps us get rid of those super-boring, error-prone property setters but unfortunately does nothing about updating the Login command state.
+In fact this version of the model does not work correctly since the Login command never gets enabled.
+One way to fix this problem is by making the Login command state be more MVVM-y.
 To do that let's use [MVVMCommand](https://github.com/pshomov/mvvmeasy/blob/master/Infrastructure/MVVMCommand.cs) which is exactly like a normal Xamarin Forms Command except the second parameter has to be a lambda that returns the value of a property.
 Let's see how the fixed model looks:

 <script src="https://gist.github.com/pshomov/4b158ca0b0801809b0d6.js"></script>